michellemorales/Fusion/README.md

-# Dissertation
+# Fusion Experiments

-This repo contains the code used for the experiments of my dissertation.
+This repo contains the code used for the fusion experiments of my dissertation.